el-mike/restrict/README.md

 ```
 go get github.com/el-Mike/restrict
 ```
+Restrict follows [semantic versioning](https://semver.org/), so any changes will be applied according to its principles.

 ## Concepts
 Restrict helps with building simple yet powerful access policies in declarative way.
 In order to do that, we introduce following concepts: